Albert Hodge (1875-1918)

 In Glasgow, Hodge's are the crouching nude figures on the Caldedonian Chambers, 75-93 Union Street, dating from 1903, and a Queen Victoria for the Glasgow Royal (Victoria) Infirmary.
 Other works in the city include allegorical sculpture for the Clydeport Building, 16 Robertson Street, and angels etc for 752 Argyle Street.

-His only other outdoor statues I am aware of are the Captain Scott Memorial, Mount Wise, Devonport, with a big Valkyrie-like angel behind the subject, the Robert Burns memorial behind Dumbarton Road in Stirling (thank you to Amy Waugh for noting this one), and he also carved relief panels for the town of Hull, which I have not seen.
-Abroad, he produced pediment sculpture for the Parliament Buildings in Winnipeg, Canada.
+His only other outdoor statues I am aware of are the Captain Scott Memorial, Mount Wise, Devonport, with a big Valkyrie-like angel behind the subject, the Robert Burns memorial behind Dumbarton Road in Stirling (thank you to Amy Waugh for noting this one), and he also carved relief panels for the city of Hull, which I have not seen.
+Abroad, he produced pediment sculpture for the Parliament Buildings in Winnipeg, Canada; picture below.
+It is a poor picture, but if you click to enlarge you can make out the muscular female and male figures, and equally Schwarzeneggian animals.

 We may mention in passing that Hodge also exhibited panels in relief, of some variation in his treatment of the female nude, heavy in the thigh and with over-developed biceps, but otherwise displaying more femininity in torso and breast than his figures in the round.